 Boats run daily between the port at Gaios and the island of Antipaxos.
 This little island is only 4km long and boasts translucent waters that are often compared to the Caribbean.

-The Ermitis Bay Beach is one of the most scenic spots on Paxos’ West Coast.
+Ermitis Bay Beach is one of the most scenic spots on Paxos Greece’s west coast.
 The white cliffs that encompass the beach, and the strange rock formations that protrude out from the sea all combine to give Ermitis something of an exotic “paradise lost” feel.

 Ermitis beach is relatively new.
 It was only formed in 2007 when some of the cliffs in the area collapsed, eroded by sea and time.

 To reach Ermitis, you need to follow the downhill narrow hiking trail that can be found just outside of Magazia village.
 Sunsets here are particularly magical.

 Lakka Paxos is the second largest of the three port towns on Paxos island.
 Assuming that you are basing yourself in Gaios or elsewhere on the island, you should certainly take the time to spend an evening here.

 The main promenade that runs along the seafront is bustling with activity at all hours of the day and night.
 There is an abundance of restaurants, tavernas, coffee shops, and bars here to choose from.

 If you are looking to escape the heat, head to the nearby pebbled beaches of Harami or Kanoni.
 Both are shaded by the cover of the trees that surround them.
 If you have access to a boat, there are also some other rocky beaches in the area that cannot be accessed by road.

 Getting Around Paxos in 2023

 Public transport on Paxos island is virtually non-existent.
 It is recommended to rent a car or a scooter if you are staying in a remote area, or in one of the little villages outside of Gaios.